THE JEWISH AGENCY FOR ISRAEL

 - Survey companies

 In addition, we may disclose your personal data to third parties: if we are under a duty to disclose or share your personal data in order to comply with any legal or audit or compliance obligation, in the course of any legal or regulatory proceeding or investigation, or in order to enforce or apply the terms of a contract we have with you or for you; or to protect the rights, property, or safety of The Jewish Agency, our staff and Customers, or others.
-This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction and to prevent cybercrime.
+This includes exchanging information with other companies and organizations for the purposes of fraud protection and credit risk reduction and to prevent cybercrime.

 For avoidance of doubt, The Jewish Agency may transfer and disclose non-personal data to third parties at its own discretion.